mongpt/SmartPlug_IoT_Project/README.md

 # 🔌 Smart Plug IoT Project
 ![](SmartPlug_IoT.jpg)

 This repository contains the implementation details for the Smart Plug, a third-year IoT project developed at Metropolia University of Applied Sciences by Mong Phan, Nadim Tran, Phuong Duong, and Xuan Dang, submitted on March 12, 2025.
-The project delivers an IoT-based smart plug for remote monitoring and control of electrical appliances, enhancing energy efficiency and user convenience through real-time power monitoring, scheduling, and customizable power limits.
+A complete end-to-end IoT smart plug system, designed from scratch, from custom PCB layout to firmware
+              development and final functionality testing.
+Built on Raspberry Pi Pico W and FreeRTOS, the system uses a modular, multi-tasking architecture with rich inter-task communication via queues, semaphores, and event groups to manage concurrent operations such as power sensing, MQTT communication, OTA updates, LCD display control, and safety enforcement.
+Features include real-time power tracking with ACS712, configurable power limits, a full-color local display, remote scheduling, and secure cloud interaction via MQTT.
+This project showcases a full-stack embedded design approach integrating hardware, firmware, cloud services, and front-end control.

 ## 📖 Project Report